 I always recommend bringing a handler (pet sitter, friend, or family member) that can assist with your cutest companion as they will not be in every shot that we do.
 I also usually suggest that we do the photos in your more casual outfit with your pet, and then when you change, have your helper take them home, or on a walk at that point.

 It's also important to exercise them beforehand so they are not too high energy at our session.
 And when incorporating a furry friend, you might need to be more selective of what clothes you wear, and definitely bring a lint roller!
 Also, if you have a particularly furry friend, you may want to get them groomed a day or two beforehand.
 Especially because it will help them look nice and dapper for their photos!

 The last note about bringing your very best pal, is that we will have to pick a location that is pet friendly so if your heart is set on a location that is not, we'll either have to pick a new spot, or plan for travelling between two spots once the handler takes your pet away.

 When it comes to posing, you don't have to worry about a thing!
 I am there to take your through organically flowing poses that are true to who you are as a couple.
 We will chat beforehand about what you are comfortable with, and what you are not.
 Some couples are incredibly affectionate and enjoy lots of romantic, dramatic posing complete with plenty of kissing poses, other couples, prefer to show their love in a more understated way - both are perfectly normal and natural!
-I will make sure to highlight how you express your love that is true to who you are as a couple.
+I will make sure to highlight how you express your love that is true to who you are as a couple, and your personality from dabs to dips, we'll highlight what makes you, YOU!
 And don't worry guys - the questions I get from you all the most is, "what do I do with my hands?" and I promise, I will tell you what to do!